- Roxanne Hoch ’15

-If broadening your understanding of international affairs and policy and gaining knowledge to live in an interdependent world interest you, consider the international studies major at Mount Union today!
+If broadening your understanding of international affairs and policy and gaining knowledge to live in an interdependent world interest you, consider the international affairs and diplomacy major at Mount Union today!

 - Students will be able to appropriately apply the methodology used in the respective fields.